abhisheksharma14/freshink.github.io/catalogue/index.md

 ---
 layout: project
-title: All Projects
+title: Our Work
-excerpt: "A List of Projects"
+excerpt: "A gallery of work and samples"
 comments: false
 ---